-Businesses have been outsourcing their business processes which do not add direct value to their end customer experience – non-value-added activities – for many years.
-The most common outsources business processes are legal, marketing, human resource and accounting.
+Businesses have been outsourcing their business processes that do not add direct value to their end customer experience – non-value-added activities – for many years.
+The most common outsourced business processes are legal, marketing, human resource, and accounting.
 Finance and Accounting outsourcing is a booming industry with businesses focusing more on core business activities.

 Cost of maintaining in the house accounting department is not cheap:

-3. High Overheads: Hiring more human resources do not only increase staff or labour overheads which include paid day-offs, annual leaves, end of service benefits, medical insurance and other allowances but also contribute to overheads significantly by needing additional workstations and associated utilities.
+3. High Overheads: Hiring more human resources does not only increase staff or labor overheads which include paid day-offs, annual leaves, end of service benefits, medical insurance, and other allowances but also contribute to overheads significantly by needing additional workstations and associated utilities.

 6. Training & Professional Development: you need to keep your staff continuously up to date with changing tax laws and accounting standards, such costs further add to overheads.

-7. Software Licenses & IT Cost: In house accounting needs critical software applications for accountants to perform their duties which include spreadsheets, word processors and accounting packages.
-In order to run these applications, computer hardware and its maintenance is needed which drive up IT costs.
+7. Software Licenses & IT Cost: In-house accounting needs critical software applications for accountants to perform their duties which include spreadsheets, word processors, and accounting packages.
+In order to run these applications, computer hardware and its maintenance is needed which drives up IT costs.

 8. Costs of Bad Business Decision based on Bad information: Management relies on information provided by accountants.
-Due to the specialized nature of this information, management sometimes has no choice but to accept these reports and make decisions based on it.
-If such information is inaccurate or erroneous, these decisions can result in success or failure of business!
-If the accounting department is understaffed – as it is common with most of SMEs – there is a delay in getting such information.
-Right business decisions can also turn in to wrong ones if not made at right time.
+Due to the specialized nature of this information, management sometimes has no choice but to accept these reports and make decisions based on them.
+If such information is inaccurate or erroneous, these decisions can result in the success or failure of the business!
+If the accounting department is understaffed – as it is common with most SMEs – there is a delay in getting such information.
+Right business decisions can also turn into wrong ones if not made at right time.